 To be honest, I’m not exactly sure yet.
 One of my goals for this year is to build out a decent amount of business jet templates, but I still have an itch (it’s more of a legitimate need actually) to go back and fill some gaps in my airliner collection.

-Then there are the growing number of Chinese aircraft that I’ve yet to create templates for.
+Then there are the growing number of Chinese aircraft that I’ve yet to create templates for (most specifically, the Comac C919).
 Maybe that’s worth starting?
 There are so many options.
 Which means that it probably doesn’t do me any good to sit and think about it too much…

 Rest assured, I’m just days away from starting my next set of side view aircraft templates.
 Stay tuned…